Best Android gaming tablets Android Central 2022

 The Lenovo Tab M10 Plus is a true budget tablet, coming in at under $200 while still offering some extremely worthwhile specs.
 The M10 features a 10.3-inch screen and comes equipped with Dolby Atmos sound, meaning you won't be left wanting when you're playing a game like Fortnite or something else that requires some screen space and sound while playing.

-The M10 also sports a fairly small bezel, so most of the front of the tablet is left for screen real estate.
+The M10 also sports a reasonably small bezel, so most of the front of the tablet is left for screen real estate.
 Inside the tablet, a MediaTek Helio P22T processor doesn't offer the best performance, but it can get the job done for pretty much any game.
 Where the M10 really shines, though, is in its battery, which is advertised to be pretty powerful and able to last for some time.
 So if you can get over some of the performance issues here, you'll find a surprisingly solid gaming entry for a low price point.

 - Great speakers for a budget tablet